 The Financial Statements have been audited by PricewaterhouseCoopers who will retire, and, being eligible, will offer themselves for reappointment, at the forthcoming annual general meeting of the Company.

 On behalf of the Board of Directors

 (Sd.)
-YUE Wai Man, Eddie Deputy Chairman and Executive Director
+CHAN Mo-po, Paul Chairman and Executive Director